Nirmal403/Tripoto-clone/README.md

 NetlifyLink :

 I would say, thank you for reading this here.
 I hope you will find it helpful.
 I completed this project with full enthusiasm, focus, and hard work.
-It may have some bugs, but we will try to fix them soon.
+It may have some bugs, but I will try to fix them soon.

 It was not an easy task to implement the new concepts on the first attempt.
 Feel free to reach out to us for any feedback.